Timeouts

 Nonlinear integer arithmetic is often the hardest part of the formulas that the Certora Prover is solving.

-The Certora Prover displays the absolute number of nonlinear operations, as well as their number per external call, in the Live Statistics panel.
-In the per-call display, there is a warning-sign next to the call when there is a non-trivial number of nonlinear operations in the call or its sub-call.
-Currently, everything above and including two nonlinear operations is marked in this way.
+The Certora Prover displays the absolute number of nonlinear operations and their number per call in the Live Statistics panel.
+The per-call display has a warning sign next to the call when there is a non-trivial number of nonlinear operations in the call or its sub-call.
+Rules with two or more nonlinear operations are marked in this way.

 Note

-The main techniques in reducing these numbers are modularization and underapproximation.
+The main techniques for reducing these numbers are modularization and underapproximation.

 Modularization, typically by introducing method summaries, can help reduce the size of the rule, thus reducing the nonlinear operations.
-The per-call statistics in the Live Statistics panel (picture below) can help with identifying nonlinearity hot spots.
-Summarizing these hot spots in particular can help reduce the number of nonlinear operations, especially when a method is called multiple times.
+The per-call statistics in the Live Statistics panel (picture below) can help identify nonlinearity hot spots.
+Summarizing these hot spots, in particular, can help reduce the number of nonlinear operations, especially when a method is called multiple times.

 In some rules it is feasible to only consider an underapproximation of the actual behavior by fixing some value that is used very often in nonlinear computations to a concrete value.
 A typical example would be the decimal digits in fixed decimal arithmetic – having this unconstrained can increase nonlinearity in the rule massively, although only a small range of values is actually feasible.
-Of course, great care has to be taken in choosing these underapproximations, since they lead to missed bugs otherwise.
+Of course, great care must be taken when choosing these underapproximations since they may lead to missed bugs.

 Dealing with high memory (or storage) complexity